 - 1a.
 How many cans of water are needed for each can of concentrate to make lemonade? - b.
 If you plan to serve each person 8 fl. oz.
-(1 cup), how many servings does one can make? - c.
+(1 cup), how many servings does a single can make? - c.
 What is the ratio of water to frozen lemonade concentrate?

-water to lemonade concentrate
+water to lemonade concentrate - 2a.
+You have invited 15 people to the party.

-- 2a.
 How many cans of frozen concentrate would you need to buy for the party? - b.
 How much water would you need to add in all? - c.
 How much lemonade would you have? - 3.
 If you were adding ice cubes that would melt over time, what adjustments would you make to the recipe?